 3. Fungal infections

 Cats rarely develop nasal parasites.
 When outdoor cats poke their heads inside or prowl around small animal burrows, they may become infected with botfly eggs (known as Cuterebra).
 Cats frequently paw violently at their faces when botfly eggs hatch into larvae inside their noses.
-This can result in significant unilateral discharge that looks like pus or is bloody.
+This can result in significant one-sided discharge that looks like pus or is bloody.